ejbest/terraform-uncommon/README.md

       - is zoho.com the best place for the email certificate?
    - terraform
       - having this in terraform and coding is the goal
-      - after apply https://tracker-db.com will show "test page or something"
+      - after apply https://advocatediablo.com will show "test page or something"
-      - the email server will be configured for tracker-db.com and I will get ej@tracker-db.com from zoho or another place that you recommend
+      - the email server will be configured for advocatediablo.com and I will get ej@advocatediablo.com from zoho or another place that you recommend

 We can examine; nextresearch.io is already configured with cloudflare.
    - the records are already there but want the concept in terraform
-   - tracker-db and other domains are in "cloudflare" in my vault
+   - advocatediablo and other domains are in "cloudflare" in my vault
    - let me know if we are ok here? https://developers.cloudflare.com/dns/manage-dns-records/reference/dns-record-types/